Fall Protection Strategies For Merchant & Evans Standing Seam Roofs

 Who Is Merchant and Evans?

+Merchant and Evans has been part of the American roofing landscape for more than a century.
+The story begins in 1866, when the company supplied metal products to builders who needed dependable materials that could withstand demanding environments.
 Things changed in a big way in 1964 when Merchant and Evans introduced the ZIP RIB system, a structural standing-seam roof based on a Kaiser Aluminum innovation.
 That system became a turning point for the entire industry.
 Crews finally had a panel that locked mechanically, carried its own structural load, and stayed weather-tight through decades of abuse.

 The ZIP RIB panel quickly became the signature roof in their catalog.
-It performed in harsh climates, long spans, and complex geometry that other panels struggled with.
+It performed well in harsh climates, over long spans, and in complex roof designs that other panels struggled with.
 Once architects realized they could curve, taper, and wrap it around almost anything without sacrificing strength, ZIP RIB began appearing on projects worldwide.
+Merchant and Evans never drifted from that original focus on engineering.
+The company produces roofing, wall panels, fascia, soffit systems, perimeter trims, and accessories that give architects freedom to build whatever they can sketch.
+Their partnership with IMETCO strengthened that approach, giving them more capacity, better tooling, and an expanded range of high-performance solutions.

-Merchant and Evans roofs show up on projects where performance matters.
-That usually means crews are dealing with tall buildings, long spans, and architectural details that can challenge a traditional safety plan.
-A reliable fall protection system becomes part of the job from the minute the first worker steps off the ladder.
-Every anchor has to sit correctly on the seam, match the metal gauge, and protect the weather-tight seal that Merchant and Evans panels are known for.
+Safe work on Merchant and Evans panels starts with understanding the seams, the metal, and which anchors protect both.
+These roofs appear on projects where performance matters, often involving tall buildings, long spans, and architectural details that challenge traditional safety plans.
+Every anchor must sit correctly on the seam, match the metal gauge, and protect the weather-tight seal for which Merchant and Evans panels are known.

 Fall Protection For Zip-Rib Panels